Not Every App is an Enterprise App

 • How do you to convince all employees to start using the system?

-Special requirements for enterprise app
+Special requirements for enterprise apps

 We have seen that many applications excel at the output part, but have insufficient support for the end-to-end business processes, including data capture and processing – a situation that is simply not sustainable.
 As a buyer, before you select the software app, invest sufficient time in a proof-of-concept that also uses large data volumes, focuses on how the input is managed, and offers the possibilities of real interfaces.
 With Binocs we’ve pivoted three times: First, we’ve built an Excel prototype.
 Correction!
 Not pure Excel, but an Excel front-end with a database that was used by about 200 users.
 Then we started with the Web app, which we have almost completely rewritten to solve performance issues with large data volumes.
 During these different phases we learned that enterprise software is about more than fancy output.
-I clustered the special requirements for enterprise app in seven categories, and for each category I’ll give an example of how the enterprise architecture aspect influenced our own product and services (Binocs — capacity and resource planning).
+I clustered the special requirements for enterprise apps in seven categories, and for each category I’ll give an example of how the enterprise architecture aspect influenced our own product and services (Binocs — capacity and resource planning).

 Usability